1963 Alabama Crimson Tide football team: Florida

 After their closer than expected victory over Vanderbilt, Alabama dropped from the No. 2 to the No. 3 position in the AP Poll prior to their game against Florida.
 In what was the first Tuscaloosa game of the season, the 17-point favorite Crimson Tide were upset by the Gators 10–6 in what was also coach Bryant's first loss as head coach at Denny Stadium.
 Bob Lyle gave the Gators an early 3–0 lead with his 42-yard field goal in the first quarter.
 The Alabama defense then produced a pair of goal line stands in the first half that resulted in a 3–0 Florida lead at halftime.
 After a scoreless third, Florida took a 10–0 lead in the fourth when Dick Kirk scored on a 42-yard touchdown run.
 With just over 2:00 left in the game, Joe Namath scored on a one-yard run to end the shutout bid, but Alabama still lost 10–6.
-The loss brought Alabama's all-time record against Florida to 8–5.